 Caye Caulker is small.
 You can easily walk from one end of the island to the other in around 20 minutes.
 If you want to cover more ground quickly, a bicycle is your best bet.
 Many hotels have their own for guests to use free of charge or for a slight rental fee.
 If not, you can rent a bicycle in town.
-There are several places on Front Street that rent bicycles.
-Rates run around BZ$20 to BZ$30 (US$10-US$15/£5.30-£7.95) per day.
+There are several places on Front Street with rates run around BZ$15 to BZ$30 per day.

-Most boats dock at the pier jutting off Front Street at a spot called Front Bridge -- so named because this is the front side of the island facing the reef (east).
+Most boats dock at the pier jutting off Front Street at a spot called Front Bridge—so named because this is the front side of the island facing the reef (east).
 The town extends north and south from here.
-As you debark, if you kept walking straight ahead, you'd soon come to the western side of the island and the Back Bridge or dock, where some of the boats dock.
-Caye Caulker consists of two or three main north-south sand roads, a few cross streets, and numerous paths.
+As you debark, if you kept walking straight ahead, you’d soon come to the western side of the island and the Back Bridge or dock, where some of the boats dock.
+Caye Caulker consists of three main north–south sand roads, a few cross streets, and numerous paths.
 The closest street to the water on the east side of the island is Front Street.
 The next street in is called either Middle Street or Hicaco Avenue, and the next street to the west is called alternately Back Street or Langosta Avenue.
-The small Caye Caulker airstrip is located on the southern outskirts of the town.
-At the north end of town you'll find the Split or Cut, the town's prime swimming and sunbathing spot.
+The currently defunct Caye Caulker airstrip is located on the southern outskirts of the town.
+At the north end of town, you’ll find the Split or Cut, the town’s prime swimming and sunbathing spot.

 Much of Caye Caulker is uninhabited.
 The small town and inhabited sections are quite concentrated.

 Though Caye Caulker is still a relatively safe place, it is not advisable to leave money or valuables in your hotel room, except in a safe.
 In addition, locals here have been known to take advantage of the trusting nature of the island’s visitors, enamored as they are with the relaxed lifestyle, so put as much consideration into trusting new friends as you would anywhere else.